matryer/oo/README.md

 ## Using `oo`

-In your HTML page, just include a `script` tag for the appropriate version:
+In your HTML page, just include a `script` tag for the appropriate version.

 ### Latest edge version